rlavid/ravkav/README.md

 - Automatically convert code/files and their dependencies (environment, packages configuration, data/files)<br> into a nuclio function spec or archive.
 - Automatically build and deploy nuclio functions (code, spec, or archive) onto a cluster.
 - Provide native integration into [Jupyter](https://jupyter.org/) IDE (Menu and %magic commands).
-- Handle function and spec versioning and archiving against an external object storage (s3, HTTP/s, Git or Iguazio).
+- Manage function spec versioning and archiving against an external object storage (s3, HTTP/S, Git or Iguazio).

 #### What is nuclio?